datalad-handbook/book/docs/basics/101-102-populate.rst

    $ datalad save -m "add reference book about git" books/progit.pdf

-.. findoutmore:: Some more on save
+.. find-out-more:: Some more on save

    Regarding your second remark, you're right that a :command:`datalad save` without a path specification would write all of the currently untracked files or modifications